$0 Idaho — Hospital Discharge Checklist

 2. Open a dedicated bank account.
 The trust needs its own account — you cannot commingle these funds with your parent's regular checking account.

 3. Fund it before applying.
-The Department of Health and Welfare will not process the Medicaid application until the trust is established and funded.
+The Department of Health and Welfare will not process the Medicaid application until the trust is established and fully funded.

 5. State recovery at death.
 Any funds remaining in the trust when the beneficiary dies must be paid to Idaho as reimbursement for Medicaid services.